MFS Local Offer 2024

 Our Board of Governors has three key roles:

-Setting targets for the school to achieve in the light of national and local priorities lie at the heart of this aspect of our role.
+Setting targets for the school to achieve in light of national and local priorities lies at the heart of this aspect of our role.
 We also systematically monitor and formally evaluate the outcomes.

 Procedures